 Type: Leveraged Industry (Gold Mining)

-The last of the best index funds for 2017 are actually a pair of funds that you can use to trade gold.
+The last of the best index funds are actually a pair of funds that you can use to trade gold.
 (Sort of.)

 The Direxion Daily Gold Miners Index Bull 3x Shares (NYSEARCA:NUGT) and Direxion Daily Gold Miners Index Bear 3x Shares (NYSEARCA:DUST) are actually leveraged plays on the NYSE Arca Gold Miners Index — an index of gold mining companies that powers the VanEck Vectors Gold Miners ETF (NYSEARCA:GDX).